-Note that the ellipticity seen in the maps is not a function of scanning direction, but is constant with position angle.
+Note that the ellipticity seen in the maps is not a function of the scanning direction, but is constant with position angle.
 When using these beam models it is advised that the user rotates the beam map so that it matches the position angle of the user's data.
 The position angle of HIPE maps can be found in the primary FITS header and is specified by the POSANGLE keyword.
+The POSANGLE of the beam maps shown in Figure 5.6 is 250.5 deg, and it is stored in the FITS header of the individual products.

 Table 5.2 summarises the basic beam parameters for data binned into 1" map pixels.
+Some parameters are also provided for measurements from maps with nominal pixel sizes of (6.10,14)" at (250,350,500) μ m.
 The FWHM values are determined by fitting an asymmetric 2-D Gaussian to the beam maps, and the beam areas are computed by integrating explicitly under the measured beam profiles.
-It is recommended to use the as-measured beam area in 1" maps in the flux-density to surface brightness conversion.
+It is recommended to use $\Omega{\rm pip}$ beam area in the flux-density to surface brightness conversion.